sarah254-tech/Networking/notes/cloud_networking_basics.md

 # ☁️ Cloud Networking Fundamentals

-Cloud networking brings traditional networking concepts into cloud environments — like AWS, Azure, and GCP — but with virtualized components instead of physical routers and switches.
+Cloud networking brings traditional networking concepts into cloud environments, like AWS, Azure, and GCP, but with virtualized components instead of physical routers and switches.

 > The cloud is just someone else's computer, but with **virtual networking superpowers**.